 Note: you don’t require a Dropbox account to download the RAW file.
 Just click the option to continue without signing up for Dropbox.

 Start Time: 01:12

 In this example, we use Camera Raw as our Raw processor, but you can use any RAW processor you prefer.
-The RAW image has a very strong magenta cast, we remove this by countering the magenta in the Tint, by sliding the tint towards the green (-40) giving a much more natural white balance.
-You can also adjust the warmth of cool in the image by adjusting the temperature, in this example we warm the image slightly (+5).
+The RAW image has a very strong magenta cast.
+We remove this by countering the magenta in the Tint, by reducing the green to -40.
+This gives a much more natural white balance.
+You can also adjust the warmth of cool in the image by adjusting the temperature.
+In this example we warm the image slightly (+5).

 Step 2: Brighten Stars

 We wanted to make the core of the Milky Way be the main feature in the image.
 To add greater emphasise to the core we darken the sky around it, helping the Milky Way stand out more.
 Before we darken the sky, we want to ensure the duller stars are not going to be effected.
 To prevent this, the first step we take is to lighten the stars.

 To make sure that we are only lightening the stars we use Luminosity Masks to restrict the areas affected.
 We also want to be careful not to select the bright areas of the gas clouds.
 They can become much to bright, creating solid blocks of light, which can be distracting.
 Selecting the Lights 3 Luminosity Mask we’re able to eliminate the gas clouds and the rest of the sky.
 This allows an adjustment to the stars only.
 This may not always be the case with all images.
 You will need to experiment to get the right selection for each image.